US Department of Health and Human Services

 Objective

-Consolidate content, increase awareness
+Consolidate content, increase awareness and donor registration

 Outcome

-the year after it was released there were 4 million registrations,
+While the site redesign can't take credit every registration, the year after it was released there were 4 million registrations, with 4,000 new registrations each day.

-so we could smartly consolidate the sections and text.
-I'd say it
+I'd also collaborated with a senior writer in the wireframe stage, so we could smartly consolidate the sections and text.
+I'd say it was one of my most challenging, but effective collaborations.

 Live Links